Who and Why?

 A nursing competence assessment gives the nurse and the RN Regulatory Body or employer a full assessment of the nurse’s knowledge, skills and abilities to practice nursing in Canada.

 The role of a RN regulatory body is to protect the public; preserve the integrity of the nursing profession; maintain public confidence in the ability of the nursing profession to regulate itself; and regulate the practice of registered nurses (RNs) and nurse practitioners (NPs).

-The three RN regulatory bodies in the Maritime Provinces are the College of Registered Nurses of Nova Scotia, the Association of Registered Nurses of Prince Edward Island and the Nurses Association of New Brunswick.
+The three RN regulatory bodies in the Maritime Provinces are the College of Registered Nurses of Nova Scotia, the College of Registered Nurses of Prince Edward Island and the Nurses Association of New Brunswick.

 To be "competent" one must be able to apply nursing knowledge, skills and abilities to the performance standard that is expected in the workplace.
 A competence assessment involves collecting evidence and making judgments about whether competence has been achieved.
 A competence assessment is about confirming that an individual can perform to the acceptable standard of performance (e.g., the entry-level competencies of the Registered Nurse).
 This is not a pass/fail assessment but a measure of the nurse’s actual ability to practice nursing safely in Canada.